 Our “middle-aged” campers, the Tigers (approximate grades 4-5), experience a real overnight trip, complete with backpacks, and walk approximately 3-6 miles to sites such as Twin Lakes, Nellie Lake, and Indian Falls.
 Campers are taught “leave no trace” principles and respect for the environment while learning how to prepare and store food, and survive in the wilderness.
 Groups are always able to communicate with camp through use of emergency cellular or satellite telephones.

 The oldest campers, the Lions (approximate grades 6-7) and Eagles (approximate grades 8-9), have the opportunity to sign up for an optional one-night backpacking trip, usually in the John Muir Wilderness.
-Older teens also enjoy a long backpacking trip during the Outdoor Leadership Course.

 The programs in which children are selected to participate are subject to change based on the directors’ discretion.